adriangomez25/AnalyzingStabilityGANs/README.md

 Jupyter notebooks can also be run on google colab via this google drive: https://drive.google.com/drive/folders/13kvdB7GWrFpOsl9a0UgOHMMBjNqCOYeK?usp=sharing

-ACGAN is in the AC-GANData Folder
+ACGAN is in the AC-GANData Folder,
-DC-GAN is in the DCGANSampleData Folder
+DC-GAN is in the DCGANSampleData Folder, and
 WGAN is in the WGANSampleData Folder